fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 We can put `# Hello world` in the markdown file for now.

-Having this in play, should already serve the first page when we start the `watch` command:
+Having this in place, should already serve the first page when we start the `watch` command:

 > dotnet fsdocs watch